vegaprotocol/documentation/docs/tutorials/building-a-bot/getting-started.md

 In this series of tutorials you will work towards building the components of a simple bot that can trade on a Vega Protocol network, and to which you can add your own specific trading logic.
 In the first section, we will build out the basics of signing transactions, sending order creation and amendment payloads to a node, and listening for position and order updates via WebSockets.

-Later sections will cover adding a liquidity commitment to the bot and implementing a simple arbitrage strategy between a centralised exchange's prices and the Vega market's, taking into account trading fees.
+Later sections will cover adding liquidity to the bot and implementing a simple arbitrage strategy between a centralised exchange's prices and the Vega market's, taking into account trading fees.

 We will be building the bot in Python, however the concepts are transferable and all communication with the wallet and network will be conducted through language-agnostic methods (predominately JSON through REST and WebSockets).